 Honing a straight razor is as much an art form as shaving with one.
 It requires practice and patience, so don't expect to be perfect straight away.

-The photo below shows Cut Throat Club Member Scott honing setup with Shapton honing stones and even a USB microscope for inspecting the blade's edge.
+Check out Cut Throat Club Member Scott’s honing setup in the photo below.
+It includes Shapton honing stones and even uses a USB microscope for inspecting the blade's edge.

-You can send your razor into sharpening professionals - who undoubtedly can deliver a superior sharpness - however, I feel that learning how to maintain your own razor is part of the joy of wet shaving with a straight edge razor.
-It does take some time to learn but shaving with a sharp razor is worth all of the effort.
+You can send your razor into sharpening professionals - who undoubtedly can deliver a superior sharpness – but that learning how to maintain your own razor is part of the joy of wet shaving with a straight edge razor.
+It does take time to learn but shaving with a sharp razor is worth all of the effort.